steemblog/blog/README.md

 To use the blog service, we simply add your steem account name to the STEEM_ACCOUNTS variable of this project's Travis CI job, then the synchronization will be done daily automatically.

+You may contact [@robertyan](https://busy.org/@robertyan) if you need help to setup the service in steemblog.

 ### Reference